Published on April 1, 2020 by Greg Mays

 It's hard to follow license compliance rules if you're unsure what they are.
 Oracle licensing best practices are guidelines to make sure your data is licensed and safe.
 These include cleaning up named user or CPU license surplus or deficits, reconciling minimum license requirements, purchase of any additional required licenses, etc. To be safe - audit yourself before anyone else does!

-For more information, visit our Compliance Audit page, request a full whitepaper on Oracle Licensing Audit resources and best practices via the popup form, or contact one of our expert Oracle DBAs via the form below.
+For more information, visit our Compliance Audit page, request a full whitepaper on Oracle Licensing Audit resources and best practices via the popup form.